NASA-IMPACT/prithvi-global-workshop/README.md

 6. The model.py calls Head.py, Neck.py and Seg_head.py

 7. Example instruction is provided for crop_segmentation only.
    Naming convention is similar for rest of the downstreams.

+8. In config file, change n_frame and n_channel as per your data being loaded and change the path to your prithvi_global checkpoint

 ![model_hls (1)](https://github.com/user-attachments/assets/b13b25f5-2a4c-4407-894b-d16aa3eef016)